What is a foreign currency account?

 - Receive funds from overseas businesses

-- Receive foreign earnings from global customers
+- Receive foreign earnings from global customers or marketplaces

 - Convert currencies within your multicurrency account

 Alternatives for businesses: Multi-currency account by payment specialists

 Choosing a global currency account for your business needs: